-There were two child deaths directly attributed to Covid-19 in 2020.
-This number does not include any deaths that could be indirectly attributed to the pandemic, such as deaths caused by soon-to-be mothers missing prenatal appointments, etc. Both Covid-19 victims were in their teens.
+There were seven child deaths directly attributed to Covid-19 in 2021.
+This number does not include any deaths that could be indirectly attributed to the pandemic, such as deaths caused by soon-to-be mothers missing prenatal appointments, etc.

 In early 2021, the National Center added a new Covid-19 section to the data reporting form.
-In two deaths, panels indicated the pandemic impacted their ability to conduct a review.
-This number is likely higher, however, because this section was not added until after many panels had completed their data entry.
+In four deaths, panels indicated the pandemic impacted their ability to conduct a review.